Dancing With Plants

 I first started making gochujang sauce when I made my first bibimbap and was looking for a savory Korean sauce to pour over it.
 I immediately swooned over it.

 Gochujang sauce can be used as a sauce, a marinade, a spread, or a dip.
 I have spread it on sandwiches with a piece of pan-fried tofu or tempeh with kimchi.
 Thin it out and marinate cubes of tofu in it before baking or frying.
 Smear it on slabs of tofu and bake in the oven.
 Use it as a condiment on a piece of panfried pineapple over tofu, tempeh, or rice.
+It is also excellent as a topping or dipping sauce for Mung Bean Pancakes, or as a topping for Bibimbap.

 Try adding Gochujang Sauce to a vegan mayo to make it into an entirely new, magical creature that would be spread on sandwiches, placed in wraps, or perhaps be used in Egg-ish Salad to give it a Korean flair!